 - Encourage open-ended “what if” discussions during conversations.

-- Use structured frameworks like SWOT analysis to examine ideas from multiple angles.
+- Use structured frameworks, such as SWOT analysis, to examine ideas from multiple angles.

 7. Problem-solving